Induced replication and the assessment of models: Broad formulation

-In \S \ref{secIntro} we emphasized the separation of information by sufficiency and co-sufficiency; in subsequent sections we show that there are several useful model structures that lead to similar approaches to model assessment.
+In \S \ref{secIntro} we emphasised the separation of information by sufficiency and co-sufficiency; in subsequent sections we show that there are several useful model structures that lead to similar approaches to model assessment.
 In the most direct of these, there are statistics $Z_1, \dots, Z_m$, each of which has the same conditional distribution $F_{Z\mid S}$, say, given the sufficient statistic $S = s$ for the nuisance parameters if and only if the postulated model is true.
 Example \ref{exIntro} is a version in which $S=S(\psi_0)$ is constructed using the postulated $\psi_0$ and is sufficient for the nuisance parameters only when the postulated model is correct with $\psi_0=\psi^*$.
 In this case, under mild regularity conditions, $U_j(\psi_0) = F_{Z\mid S}(Z_j\mid s(\psi_0))$ will follow a standard uniform distribution under the same conditions, and otherwise will violate standard uniformity unless the postulated model-$\psi_0$ pair belongs to an equivalence class of the true model within which distributions induce identical conditional distributions.

 The above constructions based on sufficiency/co-sufficiency separations are the most familiar from the Fisherian parametric foundations.
 For semi-parametric models additional flexibility is sometimes needed in the construction of replicates $U_j(\psi_0)$.
-We develop below notions of information separation based on ancillarity and conditional co-sufficiency; the latter useful for the proportional hazards model.
+We develop below notions of information separation based on ancillarity for the nuisance parameter, a construction not typically used in parametric inference, and on conditional co-sufficiency, useful for the proportional hazards model.